TJCAJ/memorycardgame/README.md

 ### **Imagery**

-I wished to use a wellknown and a familiar card style and gathered a selection of copyright-free images used in a previous PP2 project by ........XXXXXXXXXX
+I wished to use a wellknown and a familiar card style.
+After som research I gathered a selection of copyright-free images used in a previous PP2 project by Chris Watton that I found via Slack and a peer-code-review.
+This is a repository by the developer [ImKennyYip](https://github.com/ImKennyYip/black-jack).
+That is originally a tutorial for a Blackjack card game.

 ![selection of cards front and back](docs/images/)